rtorosian77/httpgetflood/README.md

-Requires Linux or maybe Python<=3.7 on MacOS (needs to use fork).
+poolSize is the number of threads and attempts is the number of jobs per thread.
+Change the embedded curl command as required for the URL to test.

-Variable poolSize is the number of threads and attempts is the number of jobs per thread.
+If you turn both parameters up to 100 or more you can push ~50Mbit/s of traffic if you are looking for a load-test.